 The Head of the Office for Foreigners or an employee of the centre can refuse to give permission to enter the centre or withdraw it, if this is justified regarding the interest of the third country national or necessary to ensure the safety or for epidemiological and sanitary reasons.

-The above mentioned rules do not apply to the representative of the UNHCR, who may enter the centre anytime provided that the staff of the centre was notified in advance.
+The above-mentioned rules do not apply to the representatives of the UNHCR, who may enter the centre anytime provided that the staff of the centre was notified in advance.
 As regards NGOs, whose tasks include the provision of assistance to asylum seekers, and entities which provide legal assistance to asylum seekers, the Head of the Office for Foreigners may issue a permit to enter the centre for the period of their activities performed for asylum seekers residing in the centre.

 Asylum seekers have access to the information about entities providing free legal assistance.
-During their stay in the centre, asylum seekers communicate with legal advisers, UNHCR or NGOs mainly by phone, fax, e-mail, etc. Seven out of the ten centres are located in small villages, far away from big cities, where most of the legal advisers, UNHCR and NGOs in Poland have their premises, and accessing them can be an obstacle.
+During their stay in the centre, asylum seekers communicate with legal advisers, UNHCR or NGOs mainly by phone, fax, e-mail, etc. (even before the pandemic).
+Seven out of the eight centres are located in small villages, far away from big cities, where most of the legal advisers, UNHCR and NGOs in Poland have their premises, and accessing them can be an obstacle.
 As a result, asylum seekers are often contacted only remotely, especially when NGOs do not have the funds for travelling to these centres.
-Due to the financial problems of NGOs occurring since 2015 (see Regular Procedure: Legal Assistance), their presence in the centres continues to be limited.
-According to the Office for Foreigners’ data, legal assistance was granted by the NGOs in all the centres in 2019, however in some of them only since July (Grupa) or September 2019 (Bezwola, Białystok, Łuków, Warszawa).
+Due to the financial problems of NGOs occurring since 2015 (see Regular Procedure), their presence in the centres continues to be limited.

 Paras 7-9 of the Annex to the Regulation on rules of stay in the centre for asylum seekers.